Life As a Historian

 The states with the most job growth for Historian are South Carolina, Utah, and Colorado.
 Watch out if you plan on working in New Jersey, Wisconsin, or Washington.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Historian
+Salary for a Historian

 Historians make between $29,270 and $110,670 a year.